Skip to main content

 Warning Breakdown

-Next to the run volume chart, the Warning Breakdown panel ranks the most frequent warning types by count, color-coded by category — blue for Causes, amber for Symptoms, red for Outcomes.
-Click any warning type to automatically filter the thread table below to show only threads with that warning.
+Next to the run volume chart, the Warning Breakdown panel ranks the most frequent warning types by count.
+Click any warning type to filter the thread table below to show only threads with that warning.
+Warnings are color-coded by category:

 Warning Types